Welcome to Lima City Schools’ Hour of Code Page!

 Ice skating is beautiful to watch, but it’s more complicated than it seems!
 Computer logic abounds in this challenge based on Disney’s Frozen.
 It starts easily, but leads you to some fairly complex logic.
 The site suggests it is best for 3rd grade and higher.

-Hour of Code has four other activities at https://studio.code.org/ and offers free 20 hour courses for students ranging from age 4 through high school, too.
+Hour of Code has other activities at https://studio.code.org/ and offers free 20 hour courses for students ranging from age 4 through high school, too.

 You can make Monster High girls dance and control Hot Wheels cars as they maneuver obstacle courses as part of your Hour of Code activities.
 Tynker offers a wide variety of games and activities beyond those two brands ranging from beginning to advanced.
+With 33 activities to choose from, you won’t run out of fun here!

 How Tynker describes itself: Tynker is a creative computing platform where millions of kids have learned to program and built games, apps and more.
 Tynker offers self-paced online courses for children to learn coding at home, as well as an engaging programming curriculum for schools.

 Grok Learning’s Hour of Code offers lots of support and explanation.
 Note that younger elementary students probably will find Grok (and Khan and Code Academy) less accessible than the official Hour of Code and Tynker coding games.
 Grok Learning highlights Python, a common computer language.
-If you enjoy the coding that you’re doing as part of Hour of Code and want to learn more, Grok has an extensive list of classes and competitions, with free accounts for teachers.
+If you enjoy the coding that you’re doing as part of Hour of Code and want to learn more, Grok has an extensive list of classes and competitions, and it offers free accounts for teachers.

 Google’s CS First program offers animation exercises for Hour of Code along with their support for Coding Clubs.
 They focus on students in grades 4th-8th, and offer a wide variety of flexibility.

 If you haven’t heard of Khan Academy, you need to treat yourself to a few minutes of exploring it.
 The philosophy of Khan Academy is simple: You can learn anything.
 Free videos explaining a host of topics are available via Khan Academy, and in the few years it’s existed, it’s become a major force in the educational world.
-The link posted above offers their 2015 Hour of Code options, and this link leads to their 2014 Hour of Code exercises.
+The link posted above offers their current Hour of Code options, and this link leads to their 2014 Hour of Code exercises.
 Note: These exercises involve true coding, not a drop and drag sample.
 They give you lots of guidance, but it doesn’t have the game vibe that Tynker and Hour of Code have.

 Best of all, if you find that you enjoy coding–or you want to prep for a career change–Khan has many options for continuing your study…all for free!

 If you are serious about wanting to learn to code, you can do it at your own pace for free.
 Code Academy has amazing extensive resources to teach coding to all ages.
 Their Hour of Code activities are fun and can give you a sample of what they offer; their programs are solid enough that experienced programmers recommend the site as a good place to learn.
+If you are interested in creating a free account and learning to code, that’s free–here’s the link to go to that part of the site: https://www.codecademy.com/

 Want to develop the next big Android app?
 The MIT App Inventor may be the tool you need!
 The Hour of Code page has you design several apps following their directions, giving you the skills you need to begin designing your own creations.
 This has a considerable learning curve, but the Hour of Code gives you time to get started!